gostega/sre-interview-challenge/README.md

 May 02 23:12:04 cebea6415c34 web.log 172.19.0.1 - - [02/May/2023 15:12:03] "GET /assets/perth-koondoola-evening.jpg HTTP/1.1" 200 -
 May 02 23:12:04 cebea6415c34 web.log 172.19.0.1 - - [02/May/2023 15:12:03] "GET /favicon.ico HTTP/1.1" 200 -
 ```

+Example of ECS logs (also aggregated, but in this screenshot there's only one container in the pool)

+#<insert screenshot>

 #### Screenshots: